MasterCraftArc/company-website/docs/Defense Unicorns Website ADR.md

 ##### Disadvantages
 - NPM packages may be of poor quality and compromise security
 - Unstable API - updates may reduce compatibility with old codebases

 ---
-##### AWS Document DB

-DocumentDB is an optimal choice for storing our blog data securely to generate thought leadership on the Defense Unicorns website.
-It is a database service that is built for JSON data management at a scale, fully managed and integrated with AWS, and enterprise-ready with high durability.

-MongoDb may have been an alternative but when we compare MongoDB, it is severely limited in server side javascript functions.

-##### Benefits of Document DB

-- storage scales automatically up to 64TiB without any impact to your application.
-- supports millions of requests per second with up to 15 low latency read replicas in minutes, without any application downtime, regardless of the size of your data.

-##### Disadvantages
-- Primarily constrained to a single region with only up to 15 replicas

----